matthewnitschke/dotfiles/vim/README.md

 # Installation

-add the following to your `.vimrc` file
+first ensure vundle is correctly installed.
+Then add the following to your `.vimrc` file

 ```
 source ~/scripts/vim/vimrc.vim
 ```

-then run `make init` from the scripts root to install vundle dependencies
+finally run `make init` from the scripts root to install vundle dependencies